 I agree that modern medicine may have two philosophies and here they are:

 1. Symptoms must be stopped, whatever it takes.
-It’s a little crazy because they know that the symptom is the body’s effort to heal itself, but, apparently they don’t take that very seriously.
+It’s a little crazy because they know that the symptom is the body’s effort to heal itself or adapt to an underlying disorder, but, apparently they don’t take the underlying disorder very seriously, putting symptom management at the top of the list.

 2. The second philosophy is to make money.
-Whatever it takes to do that–look the other way, sell Rx drugs directly to consumers, shun every and any natural treatment that works, conduct clinical trials only on synthetic drugs, persecute parents who want to use non-drug treatments for their children…at the bottom of all these behaviors is the need to protect the power and profit interests of the medical/hospital complex.
+Whatever it takes to do that: look the other way, advertise Rx drugs directly to consumers, shun every and any natural approach that works, conduct clinical trials only on synthetic chemicals, persecute parents who want to use non-drug treatments for their children…at the bottom of all these behaviors is the need to protect the power and profit interests of the medical/hospital complex.

 One can even argue that there is a third philosophy: the philosophy of ‘business’ which has nothing to do with modern medicine but is how many medical professionals (and businesses) have appropriated the results of modern medicine’s efforts to tackle (word used on purpose) disease and respond to the demands of modern society.
 Suggesting that this third philosophy is central to modern medicine is a big mistake: it is certainly a by-product of modern society and its efforts to look for solutions on the medical front and is a driving force in the production of medicines, diagnostic tools, procedures and other medical organisations and businesses, but it is not central to it.
 The fact that it has developed some very skewed and damaging forms of medicine does not change this.
 The discussion on this subject should be taking place in socio-economical, political and philosophical contexts and are food for journalists and ethical committees.
 Of course I don’t expect many of these to start making much wind for the time being.
 Heavy economical pressures do weigh in here.
 Also, society wants top notch technical modern medicine which is very expensive to develop and use in any way.
 This is not a black and white issue.